CarInsurance.com Insights

 “The best way to get car insurance quotes is to comparison shop – making sure you are comparing apples to apples.
 The internet is a great resource to compare insurance products – be sure to line up the exact dollar coverage and any riders included as well,” says James Brau, Joel C. Peterson professor of finance at Brigham Young University’s Marriott School of Business.
 “If you’re calling specific insurance companies, have them email written quotes to make sure there is no misunderstanding.
 Oftentimes, lower-cost insurance quotes don’t offer as much protection as higher-priced premiums, so it is an exercise in comparing apples to oranges.”

-Use the car insurance calculator below to estimate your rates in New Jersey by make and model.
+Find out your estimated car insurance rates in New Jersey by using the calculator below based on your vehicle’s make and model.

 New Jersey car insurance estimates for used cars

-Use the car insurance calculator below to estimate your rates in New Jersey for used cars by make and model.
+Use the calculator below to determine your car insurance rates for used cars in New Jersey, depending on your vehicle’s make and model.

 FAQ: How to estimate car insurance rates before buying a car in New Jersey